rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-spinasymmetry-fit/index.md

 #### Setup of the Fit

-For fitting of reflectometry data covering several orders of magnitude use relative difference
+For fitting of reflectometry data covering several orders of magnitude we use the relative difference

 $$\Delta = \frac{1}{N} \sum_{i = 1}^N \left( \frac{d_i - s_i}{d_i + s_i} \right)^2$$